CsabaDu/CsabaDu.DynamicTestData/README.md

 #### **Embedded Private `DisposableMemento` Class**
 (New v1.1.0)

 This embedded class follows the thread-safe Memento design pattern.
-Its function is to make possible the thread-safe temporary overriding of the `ArgsCode` property value by storing and ensure returning the original value.
+Its function is to make possible the thread-safe temporary overriding of the `ArgsCode` property value by storing and ensuring to restore the original value.
 Its constructor's first parameter should be an instance of the eclosing `DynamicDataSource` class, and the socond one is an `ArgsCode` enum to override its default `ArgsCode` property value.
 The class implements the `IDIsposable` interface, and its `Dispose` method sets the `ArgsCode` property with the original (default) value.

 #### **`OptionalToArgs` Method**
 (Updated v1.2.0)